DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CARE-SERVICES/Customer-and-Client-Management/Customer-and-Client-Management.md

 1. Only Billing transactions where the document status is **‘Open’** can be edited.
 Open status means they have not yet been included in a billing invoice.
 2. Open the billing transaction by clicking on the **Billing transaction id**
 3.  **Billing transaction id –** is not editable
 4.  **Invoice number –** If this transaction is to be added with other transactions that have a specific invoice number add the invoice number.
-If this transaction will be invoice on its own or other transactions to be included on an invoice do not include an invoice number (ie. The invoice number will be system generated) leave the invoice number blank.
+If this transaction will be invoiced on its own or other transactions to be included on an invoice do not include an invoice number (ie. The invoice number will be system generated) leave the invoice number blank.
 5.  **Transaction type** – Only Billing and Adjustment are relevant to Community or Disability care.
-Billing is used for standard transactions, however if a transaction is an adjustment that is related to previous transactions and organisation policy is to identify these separately, the adjustment option can be selected.
+Billing is used for standard transactions, however,r if a transaction is an adjustment that is related to previous transactions and organisation policy is to identify these separately, the adjustment option can be selected.
 6.  **Customer account –** Is not editable.
 Customer is the customer account that is responsible for paying the invoice, if this is incorrect the billing transaction should be deleted and a new transaction entered.
 7.  **Client account –** Is not editable.
 The client is the person who received the service or item, if this is incorrect the billing transaction should be deleted and a new transaction entered.
 8.  **Description** – Edit the description if required.
 The description is what will appear as the description on the transactions line of the customer invoice.